cchabanois/mesfavoris/README.rst

 Features
 ========
 - bookmark files and urls
+- use bookmark folders to organize your bookmarks
 - save your bookmarks on GDrive so that you can use them from your desktop and laptop computer.
 - share some of your bookmarks
 - bookmarks can resist changes in the files thanks to Bitap algorithm